0xEddie/Nand2Tetris/projects/06/README.md

 # Strategy

 1. Write an assembler that can only translate programs that contain no symbols
+   - all address commands of type '@xxx' are not symbols, only decimal numbers
+   - input file contains no label commands like '(LOOP)'
+   - open output file named after input file (input 'Prog.asm' -> output 'Prog.hack')
+   - for each C-instruction, concatenate the translated binary codes of the instruction fields into a single 16-bit word
+     - write this word into the output file
+   - for each A-instruction of type @xxx, translate the decimal constant returned by the parser into its binary representation
+     - write this 16-bit word into the output file
 2. Extend the assembler's functionality to handle symbols

 # Implementation